weaviate/weaviate-io/developers/contributor-guide/weaviate-core/tests.md

 #### Unit tests

 Unit tests test the smallest possible unit, mostly one "class" (usually a `struct` in golang) with its methods.
-Unit tests are designed the validate the business logic and not the internals.
+Unit tests are designed to validate the business logic and not the internals.

 Unit tests are stateless and do not depend on any external programs or runtime